metacraft-labs/python-deduckt/README.md

 # python-deduckt

-Deduct the types used in a Python program based on recording runtime types.
+Through the powers of deductive interpretation, Deduckt will obtain the precise call graph of your Python programs and the type signatures of all executed functions.
 Created for the goals of [py2nim](https://github.com/metacraft-labs/py2nim)

 ## How to use

 python-deduckt (also launched with `python-deduckt/deduckt/main.py`) is a drop-in replacement for the python interpreter.

-Each traced python execution will update the `python-deduckt.json` file stored in the current directory, which describes the obtained static call graph and the inferred types of each function definition.
+Each traced python execution will update the `python-deduckt.json` file stored in the current directory.
+This file stores an annotated AST for each module imported by your program.

 ```bash
 python-deduckt test.py args